kasei/swift-sparql-syntax/docs/Extensions.md

 EXTENSION-002: SPARQL*
 -------------

-Status: Parsing SPARQL* embedded triple patterns resulting in AST using standard RDF reification is supported.
-Use of embedded triple patterns in expressions (e.g. `BIND`) is not implemented yet.
+*Status*: Parsing SPARQL* embedded triple patterns and `BIND` expressions resulting in AST using standard RDF reification is supported.
+Use of embedded triple patterns in `CONSTRUCT` patterns is not implemented.

 [SPARQL*](https://arxiv.org/pdf/1406.3399.pdf) syntax for expressing reification: